cabforum/smime/SBR.md

 **Domain Name**: An ordered list of one or more Domain Labels assigned to a node in the Domain Name System.

-**Electronic Identification (eID)**:  A credential containing person identification data and which is used for authentication for an online service.
+**Electronic Identification (eID)**:  A credential containing Individual identification data and/or attributes and which is used for authentication for an online service.

 **Enterprise RA**: An employee or agent of an organization unaffiliated with the CA who authorizes issuance of Certificates to that organization.